vercel/vercel/DEVELOPING_A_RUNTIME.md

 import { FileRef } from '@vercel/build-utils';
 ```

-This is a [JavaScript class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) that represents an abstract file instance stored in our platform, based on the file identifier string (its checksum).
+This is a [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) that represents an abstract file instance stored in our platform, based on the file identifier string (its checksum).
 When a `Files` object is passed as an input to `analyze` or `build`, all its values will be instances of `FileRef`.

 **Properties:**

-- `mode : Number` file mode
+- `mode: Number` file mode
-- `digest : String` a checksum that represents the file
+- `digest: String` a checksum that represents the file

 **Methods:**

-- `toStream() : Stream` creates a [Stream](https://nodejs.org/api/stream.html) of the file body
+- `toStream(): Stream` creates a [Stream](https://nodejs.org/api/stream.html) of the file body

 ### `FileFsRef`